31 Important Things You Need to Know about Korean Dating Culture

 5. Bar/Club/Pub: Probably not going to be a serious relationship.
 Also, be careful when you take free drinks from strangers at a bar!

-6. Street: You can ask for someone’s phone number on the street.
+6. Street: You can ask for someone’s phone number on the street in Korea.
 If you’re good looking or have game, you’ll be successful.

 • Sogaeting (소개팅): A one-on-one blind date that’s arranged by a third party.
 It’s the most common type of blind date where you receive the contact info of the other person, communicate through KakaoTalk, and meet up.
 It’s safer since you both have a mutual acquaintance, but there’s still a low probability that you’ll hit it off.